kahst/BirdNET-Analyzer/README.md

 --slist, Path to species list file or folder.
 If folder is provided, species list needs to be named "species_list.txt".
 If lat and lon are provided, this list will be ignored.
 --sensitivity, Detection sensitivity; Higher values result in higher sensitivity.
 Values in [0.5, 1.5].
 Defaults to 1.0.
 --min_conf, Minimum confidence threshold.
 Values in [0.01, 0.99].
 Defaults to 0.1.
+--overlap, Overlap of prediction segments.
+Values in [0.0, 2.9].
+Defaults to 0.0.
 --rtype, Specifies output format.
 Values in ['table', 'csv'].
 Defaults to 'table' (Raven selection table).
 --threads, Number of CPU threads.
 ```